GorillaStack Is Hiring Developers20 Jun 2018

 You can use Skeddly to schedule and trigger all sorts of changes inside your cloud.
 Create and delete backups as well as power cycling EC2 and RDS instances.

-Turbonomic is a platform that uses Machine Learning to investigate an organizations cloud environment and generates cost optimizations benefits through making scaling and cycling adjustments.
+Turbonomic is a platform that uses Machine Learning to investigate an organization’s cloud environment.
+It generates cost optimization benefits through making scaling and cycling adjustments.
 Turbonomic also works to maximize Reserved Instance consumption in combination with rightsizing.

 Amazon EC2 Fleet allows AWS customers to launch a fleet of instances spanning On-Demand, Reserved and Spot Instances using 1 API call.
-The user can specify the capacity and instance type with confidence that AWS will manage the launch, maintenance and monitoring post launch.
+The user can specify the capacity and instance type with confidence.
+AWS will then manage the launch, maintenance and monitoring post launch.
 This automation is perfect for elasticity and scaling.

 Similar to EC2 Fleet, Spot Fleet will launch Spot Instances and can also launch On-Demand Instances.
-Spot Instances are launched when the bid price exceeds the market price and maintained even in a fluid market for as long as the bid price exceeds the market price.
+Spot Instances are launched when the bid price exceeds the market price.
+It maintains even in a fluid market for as long as the bid price exceeds the market price.

-Spot Instance Advisor is a feedback tool that gives you recommendations about which types of instances to bid for in which regions for optimal savings but also, and rather usefully, with minimal downtime.
+Spot Instance Advisor is a feedback tool on cost savings.
+It gives you recommendations about which types of instances to bid for in which regions for optimal savings but also, and rather usefully, with minimal downtime.

-BidElastic and BidServer uses advanced Machine Learning to define the best achievable price in a fluid Spot Instance market and then to automate the purchasing and maintenance of Spot Instances.
+BidElastic and BidServer use advanced Machine Learning to define the best achievable price in a fluid Spot Instance market.
+It then automates the purchasing and maintenance of Spot Instances.

-Spotinst was one of the first solutions to automate the bidding, purchasing and maintenance of Spot Instances while guaranteeing zero downtime.
-The product redresses capacity and moves to on-demand in anticipation of interruption and moves your compute to Reserved Instances or On-Demand temporarily until Spot capacity is available again.
+Spotinst was one of the first solutions to automate the bidding, purchasing, and maintenance of Spot Instances while guaranteeing zero downtime.
+The product redresses capacity and moves to on-demand in anticipation of interruption.
+In addition to that, it moves your compute to Reserved Instances or On-Demand temporarily until Spot capacity is available again.

 Information in this blog are opinions of individual authors and not the views of any organization or employer.
 Whilst every endeavor has been made to ensure that the information in this product is current, GorillaStack and AWS do not warrant the accuracy or completeness of information in this blog and any person using or relying upon such information does so on the basis that GorillaStack and AWS shall bear no responsibility or liability whatsoever for any errors, faults, defects or omissions.